 Summer school will be available to students who are deficient in credits due to failed courses.
 Students who meet the eligibility criteria and wish to make up credits in an effort to remain on target for graduation with their class may choose to enroll in summer courses.
-Course offerings will be based on enrollment.
+Course offerings will be based on enrollment and staff availability..
 Students must meet the summer school criteria and complete the application (both listed below) in order to attend summer school.
-In the event that a student declines their approval for summer school, a parent/guardian must come in to sign off on a statement indicating that they understand the impact this may have on the student's graduation status.